ballanki204/TheNexUs_Frontend/README.md

 ## Features

 - **Logo Animation**: Interactive logo that starts black and white, changes to colorful gradient on hover, with title sliding in from the right side.
+- **Dynamic Header**: Logo and text shrink when scrolling down, with header height adjustment for better space utilization.
 - **Homepage**: Hero section with key highlights and navigation (Contact form removed).
   - **Our Services**: Software Development and Digital Marketing.
   - **Our Products**: Plant Marketplace and Safety & HIRA App.